Careers360 Logo

 The translation is the process of polymerisation of amino acid to form a polypeptide.
 Thus, the biological process through which protein is synthesised is called translation.
 Translation happens in the following main steps:

-Initiation: Ribosome assembles around the target mRNA, and we know that ribosome Is the site of protein synthesis.
+Initiation: The Ribosome assembles around the target mRNA, and we know that the ribosome is the site of protein synthesis.
 The first tRNA gets attached at the start codon.
 A codon is a triplet of amino acids.

 Elongation: The tRNA transfers an amino add to the tRNA corresponding to the next codon.
 This phase involves the addition of subsequent amino acids to form a long chain.
 This step forms the bulk of protein synthesis.